 You can submit your own nomination, or you can nominate someone you know in your community who’s modeling the kind of resource stewardship we all aspire to!
 Click here for Sand County Foundation’s application form.

 Reading your amazing conservation stories is one of the true highlights of our year, and we can’t wait to learn about even more amazing land and resource stewards across California.
-Applications must be postmarked by July 15, 2019, and you can mail your applications to:
+Applications can be emailed to firstname.lastname@example.org.
+Paper applications must be postmarked by July 15, 2020, and you can mail your applications to: